24 Breathtaking Waterfalls You’ll Find in Oregon

 - Accessibility: This 3.8-mile trail is rated moderate.

-- Fun Fact: "Tamanawas" is a Chinook word that means "friendly guardian spirit"
+- Fun Fact: "Tamanawas" is a Chinook word that means "friendly guardian spirit."

-This 3.8-mile trail follows Cold Spring Creek through verdant forest landscape that looks like something conjured up by Tolkien, complete with a charming footbridge, sun-soaked tree canopies, and moss-covered rocks.
+The Tamanawas Falls Trail is located in one of the most glorious parts of Mt.
+Hood National Forest, running parallel to the Hood River in the majestic Cascade Mountains.
+This 3.8-mile trail follows Cold Spring Creek through a verdant forest landscape that looks like something Tolkien conjured, complete with a charming footbridge, sun-soaked tree canopies, and moss-covered rocks.
 The trail passes several small falls, culminating in the glorious 100-foot-tall, 40-foot-wide waterfall known as Tamanawas Falls.

 Easy Waterfall Hikes In Oregon